×

 Interactive, On-Campus Learning

 As a traditional BSN student, you will engage in practical clinical experiences designed to prepare you for a rewarding career in nursing.
-Using UP’s new, state-of-the-art nursing simulation facility, you will graduate ready to meet the challenges facing today’s registered nurses.
+Students will have access to a state-of-the-art nursing skills facility and will graduate ready to meet the challenges facing today’s registered nurses.

 Foundational and Practical Curriculum